 How much are the classes?

-Somatic Yoga is the equivalent of £8 a class.
+Our Yoga and Somatic Yoga classes are the equivalent of £8 a class.
+Movement and Mindfulness is the equivalent of £7 a class.

+We say ‘equivalent’ as we ask you that you pay for the full block of classes in the first class of the term.
 The blocks follow Nottinghamshire County Council school terms, so vary between five and eight weeks.
-We list the term dates on the class timetable page.
+The term costs are shown below, but we list the term dates and cost per term on the class timetable page.

 I cannot commit to attend every class in the term block so can I just pay for those classes I come to?

-If you’re new to a class, you can pay for the first one, and then pay for the rest of the block when you’re sure it will be suitable for you – we want it to be the right thing for you.
+If you’re new to a class, you can pay for the first one at the rates above, and then pay for the remaining classes in the block when you’re sure it will be suitable for you – we want it to be the right thing for you.

 Should I let you know if I cannot come to a class?